cannatag/ldap3/docs/manual/source/tutorial.rst

     >>> conn.extend.standard.who_am_i()
     'dn:cn=read-only-admin, dc=example, dc=com'

-Now the server knows that we are a valid user and the who_am_i extended operation returns our identity.
+Now the server knows that we are a valid user and the who_am_i extended operation returns our identity, so let's try some

 ... more to come ...